Free to Qualified Business Management

 This session shares new behavioral models to identify what participants want most from a reward experience.
 In the industry’s first research project on participant reward desires using advanced research techniques, Van Dyke explores the various practical components that make a reward experience impactful.

 Essentials of Program Design

-Speaker: Sean Roark, Owner, IncentPros, and Incentive Marketing Association President and CPIM (Certified Professional of Incentive Management).
+Speaker: Barbara Hendrickson, President, Visible Communications LLC and Sean Roark, Owner, IncentPros, and Incentive Marketing Association President and CPIM (Certified Professional of Incentive Management).

 Research demonstrates that rewards and recognitions work best in the context of a properly designed program.
 This session will outline the critical best practices and the critical steps involved the design of incentive programs based on the Principles of Results-Based Incentive Program Design upon which the CPIM program is based.